Reviews You Can Rely On

 Credit: Joshua Hutchens

 The 720Wh UL Certified battery pack has been moved behind the seat tube and is now slightly lower than on the previous model.
-It feels a bit harder to access for charging, but the trade-off of having better weight distribution feels worthwhile.
+Although it's a bit harder to access for charging, the trade-off of having better weight distribution feels worthwhile.
 The charge port sits just below the rack's support bar, so it can be tricky to find the first few times.
 The battery is locked onto the frame and can be removed for charging away from the bike, a handy feature if you park outside or aren't near an outlet.
-Additionally, the battery can be switched off with the key, which prevents someone from removing the battery or powering the bike on, a useful feature when locking the bike up.
-A full charge took us approximately 7.5 hours using Rad's 48V 2A smart charger.
+Additionally, the battery can be switched off with the key, which prevents someone from powering the bike on, a useful feature when locking the bike up.
+A full charge took us approximately 7.5 hours using Rad's 48V 2A smart charger, and Rad does not currently offer a fast charger.

 rad power radwagon 5 - the charge port on the safe shield battery isn't in the most...